-Premise, relating to the responsibilities of management and, where appropriate, those charged with governance, on which an audit is conducted-That management and, where appropriate, those charged with governance have the following responsibilities that are fundamental to the conduct of an audit in accordance with the SA for LCE.
+Premise, relating to the responsibilities of management and, where appropriate, those charged with governance, on which an audit is conducted-That management and, where appropriate, those charged with governance have acknowledged and understand that they have the following responsibilities that are fundamental to the conduct of an audit in accordance with the ISA for LCE.
 That is, responsibility:

-- (a) For the preparation and presentation of the financial statements in accordance with the applicable financial reporting framework; this includes the design, implementation and maintenance of internal control relevant to the preparation and presentation of financial statements that are free from material misstatements, whether due to fraud or error; and - (b) To provide the auditor with: - (i) All information, such as records and documentation, and other matters that are relevant to the preparation and presentation of the financial statements; - (ii) Any additional information that the auditor may request from management and, where appropriate, those charged with governance; and - (iii) Unrestricted access to those within the entity from whom the auditor determines it necessary to obtain audit evidence.
+- (a) For the preparation of the financial statements in accordance with the applicable financial reporting framework, including where relevant their fair presentation; - (b) For such internal control as management and, where appropriate, those charged with governance determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and - (c) To provide the auditor with: - (i) Access to all information of which management and, where appropriate, those charged with governance are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - (ii) Additional information that the auditor may request from management and, where appropriate, those charged with governance for the purpose of the audit; and - (iii) Unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence.

-In the case of a fair presentation framework, the responsibility is for the preparation and fair presentation of the financial statements in accordance with the financial reporting framework; or the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework."
-This applies to all references to "preparation and presentation of the financial statements" in the SA for LCE.
+In the case of a fair presentation framework, (a) above may be restated as "for the preparation and fair presentation of the financial statements in accordance with the financial reporting framework," or "for the preparation of financial statements that give a true and fair view in accordance with the financial reporting framework."